kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 To access the Kaltura API, you'll need the following:

-1. A Kaltura publisher account - To obtain a Kaltura account, start a [free trail](http://corp.kaltura.com/free-trial), [contact us](http://corp.kaltura.com/company/contact-us), or [download Kaltura CE<](http://www.kaltura.org/project/community_edition_video_platform).
+* A Kaltura publisher account - To obtain a Kaltura account, start a [free trail](http://corp.kaltura.com/free-trial), [contact us](http://corp.kaltura.com/company/contact-us), or [download Kaltura CE](http://www.kaltura.org/project/community_edition_video_platform).
-2. Obtain your Kaltura API publisher credentials via the [KMC Integration Settings](http://www.kaltura.com/index.php/kmc/kmc4#account|integration).
+* Your Kaltura API publisher credentials, which are available through the [KMC Integration Settings](http://www.kaltura.com/index.php/kmc/kmc4#account|integration).

 ## Your Kaltura Account ID (PartnerId)

 Your Kaltura Partner ID, or PID, is a unique number that identifies your Kaltura account.
 Your PID is easily available at any time through the Kaltura Management Console (KMC), by simply clicking the [Account Settings tab](https://www.kaltura.com/index.php/kmc/kmc#account|overview).

-> Remember: You will need to pass the PID parameter every time you authenticate with the Kaltura API, or connect with integrated applications.
+> Remember: You'll need to pass the PID parameter every time you authenticate with the Kaltura API, or connect with integrated applications.

 ## Creating a Kaltura Session